-Probate refers to the legal process of reviewing a will with the aim of determining its validity and authenticity.
+The probate process refers to the legal steps of reviewing a will with the aim of determining its validity and authenticity.
 It can also be defined as the general administration of a deceased person’s estate.

 In this guide, we will analyse the concept of probate and the period after which probate is granted.